xubingyue/avocadodb/Documentation/Books/HTTP/General/README.md

   request's `origin` header.

-* `access-control-expose-headers`: will be set to a list of response headers used by the ArangoDB HTTP API.
+* `access-control-expose-headers`: will be set to a list of response headers used by the AvocadoDB HTTP API.

 When making CORS requests to endpoints of Foxx services, the value of the `access-control-expose-headers` header will instead be set to a list of